 - The Trustee's decision to target a net zero investment portfolio (covering all assets) by 2050 or earlier. - The Trustee's shorter-term target of a 50% or more reduction in greenhouse gas emissions intensity between the end of 2021 and the end of 2030.
-This target covers all assets except for the liability driven investment ("LDI") portfolio and the private equity portfolio. - The Trustee's targets relating to its corporate bond holdings, seeking to reduce greenhouse gas emissions intensity between the end of 2021 and the end of 2025 by 50% or more and between the end of 2021 and the end of 2030 by 55% or more. - The steps taken by the Trustee in response to the risk posed by climate change and its impact on the long-term funding objective for the Fund.
-The Trustee has already, in 2020, taken steps within its equity mandate to reduce the impact of climate change risks by investing all of the Fund's c.5.5% target allocation to listed equities in low carbon passive equities. - Achieving the targets in the long-term will require the global economy to decarbonise and this is especially relevant since the Fund's low risk investment strategy, which dictates that the majority of the Fund's assets are invested in (or have exposure to) UK Government bonds, means reaching the Fund's target is highly reliant on the UK Government meeting its own net zero goals. - The five metrics identified by the Trustee to inform its understanding of climate-related risks and opportunities: (1) carbon emissions, (2) carbon footprint, (3) weighted average carbon intensity ("WACI"), (4) implied temperature rise and (5) data quality. - The Trustee's decision to review the metrics on an annual basis as part of its responsible investment framework.
+This target covers all assets except for the LDI portfolio and the private equity portfolio. - The Trustee's targets relating to its corporate bond holdings, seeking to reduce greenhouse gas emissions intensity between the end of 2021 and the end of 2025 by 50% or more and between the end of 2021 and the end of 2030 by 55% or more. - The Fund's progress over the first year against the targets set as part of last year's report.
+In particular, as at the end of 2022, greenhouse gas emissions intensity for the corporate bond portfolio had been reduced by 48%, demonstrating good progress against the Trustee's target. - The steps taken by the Trustee in response to the risk posed by climate change and its impact on the long-term funding objective for the Fund. - Achieving the targets in the long-term will require the global economy to decarbonise and this is especially relevant since the Fund's low risk investment strategy, which dictates that the majority of the Fund's assets are invested in (or have exposure to) UK Government bonds, means reaching the Fund's target is highly reliant on the UK Government meeting its own net zero goals. - The five metrics identified by the Trustee to inform its understanding of climate-related risks and opportunities: (1) carbon emissions, (2) carbon footprint, (3) weighted average carbon intensity ("WACI"), (4) implied temperature rise and (5) data quality. - The Trustee's decision to review the metrics on an annual basis as part of its responsible investment framework.
 To date, the Trustee has liaised with its investment managers and collated data where available.
-The Trustee notes that data availability and available methodologies has been better for some asset classes (for example equities and buy and maintain credit) compared to others (for example LDI and secured finance).
-The Trustee will continue to work with the investment managers to improve data availability of the reported metrics. - The key findings from the Trustee's climate change scenario analysis and carbon metric analysis. - The Trustee's processes to identify, assess and mitigate climate change risk. - Key aspects of the Trustee's Climate Governance Policy, which outlines the roles and responsibilities of the Trustee, Pensions Executive and professional advisers with respect to climaterelated activities.
+The Trustee notes that data availability and available methodologies has been better for some asset classes (for example equities and buy and maintain credit) compared to others (for example secured finance).
+The Trustee will continue to work with the investment managers to improve data availability of the reported metrics.

-- The Trustee's beliefs with respect to environmental, social and corporate governance ("ESG") considerations, including in the area of climate change. - The training received by the Trustee at multiple meetings over the year from its investment adviser and investment managers, particularly in relation to TCFD-related regulation, setting net zero targets and the UN Sustainable Development Goals.
+- The key findings from the Trustee's climate change scenario analysis and carbon metric analysis. - The Trustee's processes to identify, assess and mitigate climate change risk. - Key aspects of the Trustee's Climate Governance Policy, which outlines the roles and responsibilities of the Trustee, Pensions Executive and professional advisers with respect to climate-related activities. - The Trustee's beliefs with respect to environmental, social and corporate governance ("ESG") considerations, including in the area of climate change. - The training received by the Trustee over the year from its investment adviser and investment managers.